 According to P. Zimmet, the prevalence of LADA is about 10-15% among all patients with diabetes mellitus and about 50% of cases occur in type 2 diabetes without obesity.

-The results of our study showed that patients aged 30 to 64 years who had a clinical picture of type 2 diabetes without obesity at the onset of the disease, a significant decrease in body weight (15.5 ± 9.1 kg) and concomitant autoimmune thyroid diseases (DTG) or AIT) represent an increased risk group for developing LADA.
-Determination of autoantibodies to GAD, ICA, and insulin in this category of patients is necessary for the timely diagnosis of LADA.
-Antibodies to GAD are detected most frequently in LADA (according to our data, in 65.1% of LADA patients), compared with antibodies to ICA (in 23.3% of LADA) and insulin (in 4.6% of patients).
+The results of our study showed that patients aged 30 to 64 years, who at the onset of the disease had a clinical picture of type 2 diabetes without obesity, a significant decrease in body weight (15.5 ± 9.1 kg) and concomitant autoimmune thyroid diseases (TDD) or AIT) represent a group at increased risk of developing LADA.
+Determination of autoantibodies to GAD, ICA and insulin in this category of patients is necessary for timely diagnosis of LADA.
+Most often in LADA, antibodies to GAD are detected (according to our data, in 65.1% of patients with LADA), compared with antibodies to ICA (in 23.3% of LADA) and to insulin (in 4.6% of patients).
 The presence of a combination of antibodies is not typical.
 The titer of antibodies to GAD in patients with LADA is lower than in patients with type 1 diabetes with the same duration of the disease.

 However, patients with LADA represent a heterogeneous group of patients.
 53.7% of LADA patients have peripheral insulin resistance, while 30.7% of patients have a combination of insulin resistance and insulin deficiency due to autoimmune damage to β-cells.